Mahanidhii/project-4-HelloWorld_Jenkins_pipeline/README.md

 ### Steps:
-1. Building the files required: app.py: flask code requirements.txt: contains required libraries
+1. Building the files required: app.py: flask code, requirements.txt: contains required libraries,
-JenkinFile: contains commands to be run in Jenkins test_app.py: code to test app.py file
+JenkinFile: contains commands to be run in Jenkins, test_app.py: code to test app.py file.
 2. Create a new item in Jenkins with the desired name in Pipeline item type.
 3. Select GitHub hook trigger for GITScm polling
 4. Select Pipeline script from SCM in the pipeline section